rdeioris/glTFRuntime-docs/README.md

 * Support for the Specular/Glossiness extension (KHR_materials_pbrSpecularGlossiness)
 * Support for glTF 2.0 Sparse Accessors
 * Support for multiple texture coordinates/channels/uvs
-* Allows to define Static Meshes collisions (Spheres, Boxes, Complex Meshes) at runtime.
+* Allows to define Static Meshes collisions (Spheres, Boxes, Complex Meshes) at runtime as well as PhysicsAssets for SkeletalMeshes.
 * StaticMeshes can be imported as SkeletalMeshes (with a single root bone) and the opposite.
 * Support for MorphTargets
 * Support for merging multiple meshes on the same skeleton
 * Support for Vertex Colors
 * Support for VRM extensions
 * Preliminary support for Audio Emitters (MSFT_audio_emitter, wav files supported, vorbis and opus will be available soon)
+* Support for KHR_mesh_quantization
-* Async SkeletalMesh loading
+* Async StaticMesh and SkeletalMesh loading

 Platforms supported are: Win64, Linux, Mac, Android, iOS